sculptor/sculptor.github.io/documentation/mongodb-tutorial.md

 ### Activation

-To activate Sculptors mongoDB support the following properties are needed in the `sculptor-generator.properties` file (already set by the Sculptor Maven archetype).
+To activate Sculptors mongoDB support the following properties are needed in the `sculptor-generator.properties` file (already set by the [Sculptor Maven archetype][16]).

 ~~~
 nosql.provider=mongoDb